 If you liked the meditation, you can also share this post, and subscribe to receive more like it.
 From next year, I will be sending out regular emails with personal updates and recommendations (like this one, only shorter), in addition to my existing ‘teaching’ posts and guided practices.
 This is part of my slow move away from social media, so if you’d like to stay in touch, even just for personal reasons, please subscribe.

-And if you really liked it 😉, or are feeling generous at the end of the year, please consider giving me a gift of gratitude (any amount) via PayPal.
+And if you really liked it 😉, or are feeling generous at the end of the year, please consider upgrading to a paid subscription.

 Wishing you a delightful end to 2022 and a very happy start to 2023.
 See you in the new year!